 The Southampton Oceanography Centre (SOC) develops and launches an automated robotic vehicle to study the oceans.
 Known as autosub, the autonomous submersible is equipped with an array of scientific sensors and is capable of carrying out pre-programmed missions.
-Because the vehicle if completely self-contained, it is capable of carrying traveling to regions of the ocean that were previously inaccessible.
+Because the vehicle is completely self-contained, it is capable of traveling to regions of the ocean that were previously inaccessible.

 January 6, 2009

-Marianas Trench National Monument
+Mariana Trench National Monument